 An introduction to the basic ethical theories and their applications to human behavior and choices.
 Students study and compare non-normative theories, such as subjectivism and relativism, and normative theories, such as utilitarianism, deontology, virtue theories, natural law, natural rights, and Platonism.
-Prerequisites: ENG 103, either ENG 104 or PHI 150, or permission of Instructor.
+Prerequisites: ENG 103, and any one of the following: ENG 104, any PHI, or permission of Instructor.
 Hours of class per week: 3.
 General Education: H.

-PHI 260 Introduction to Philosophy of theArts 3 s.h.
+PHI 260 Introduction to Philosophy of the Arts

 The course confronts issues related to the production, interpretation, critical analysis, and media of art (which includes painting, music, architecture, photography and film, literature, and popular/mass art) within Western culture.
 This course asks: 1) what is deemed to be art, and by what philosophical, cultural, and historical standards are such determinations made; 2) what can be considered a philosophical study of art; 3) can one objectively interpret art, or is such interpretation always based one's personal beliefs, attitudes, values, and experiences; 4) what are the historical, ethical, and cultural ramifications of art and the philosophical analysis of it; and 5) how has technological advancement, from the alphabet to contemporary forms of "new media," transformed the creation, experience, interpretation, and place of art in Western culture?
-Prerequisites: ENG 103, either ENG 104 or PHI 150, or permission of Instructor.
+Prerequisites: ENG 103 and any one of the following: ART 101, ART 102, ART 106, ENG 104 or any PHI course, or permission of Instructor.
 Hours of class per week: 3.
-General Education:
+General Education: H.

-PHY 171 Physics I 4 s.h.
+PHY 171 Physics I